dangeabunea/pluralsight-mongodb-queries/module2-examples.md

 ### Queries

-`db.flights.count()`
-Counts all the documents in the flights collection
+1. Counts all the documents in the flights collection `db.flights.count()`

-`db.flights.find()`
-Prints all the documents in the flights collection
+2. Prints all the documents in the flights collection `db.flights.find()`

-`db.flights.find().pretty()`
-Prints all the documents in the flights collecion in a redable JSON format
+3. Prints all the documents in the flights collecion in a redable JSON format `db.flights.find().pretty()`

-`db.flights.find({}, {duration: 1, "departure.city": 1, "destination.city": 1}).pretty()`
+4. Prints the duration, departure.city and destination.city to the console in a redable JSON format The _id is also going to be added by default `db.flights.find({}, {duration: 1, "departure.city": 1, "destination.city": 1}).pretty()`

-Prints the duration, departure.city and destination.city to the console in a redable JSON format The _id is also going to be added by default
+5. Prints the duration, departure.city and destination.city to the console in a redable JSON format The _id is going to be excluded
 `db.flights.find({}, {duration: 1, "departure.city": 1, "destination.city": 1, _id: 0}).pretty()`
-Prints the duration, departure.city and destination.city to the console in a redable JSON format The _id is going to be excluded

-`db.flights.find({}, {duration: 1, "departure.city": 1, "destination.city": 1, _id: 0}).limit(5).pretty()`
-Prints the first 5 documents returned by the find method to the screen in a readable JSON format
+6. Prints the first 5 documents returned by the find method to the screen in a readable JSON format `db.flights.find({}, {duration: 1, "departure.city": 1, "destination.city": 1, _id: 0}).limit(5).pretty()`

+7. Prints the flight documents in descending order by the duration field.
 `db.flights.find({}, {duration: 1, "departure.city": 1, "destination.city": 1, _id: 0}).sort({"duration: -1"}).pretty()`
-Prints the flight documents in descending order by the duration field.